What is World PH Day?

 - Promote access to health care and treatments that increase quality of life and raise life expectancy.

-- Promote the concept of treating the whole PH patient, which includes treating their physical, psychological and social issues.
+- Promote the concept of holistic care, which includes treating the whole PH patients, the physical, psychological and social aspects of the disease.

 - Promote research that will help find the cure for pulmonary hypertension.